ArrowGEV: Grounding Events in Video via Learning the Arrow of Time: Experiments

 \subsection{Ablation Study}

 We conduct ablation studies to analyze the impact of individual components in \ours.
 Table~\ref{tab:comp_GEV_ablation} summarizes component-wise ablations: 1) Incorporating the temporal reward substantially enhances robustness in event grounding.
-Removing this term leads to a $4$–$6\%$ drop in R1@m across benchmarks relative to vanilla GRPO, underscoring the effectiveness of capturing temporal directionality for grounding performance.
+Adding the temporal reward yields a 4–6\% gain in R1@m across benchmarks relative to vanilla GRPO, underscoring the effectiveness of capturing temporal directionality for grounding performance.
 2) Both weight adjustment and difficulty filtering contribute to consistent gains.
 Weight adjustment guides the model to focus on harder samples, while filtering removes already-solved examples, preventing wasted capacity.
 Together, these strategies deliver measurable improvements in precision and stability.
 3) Beyond component-level refinements, adopting GRPO itself provides a strong performance boost: the base VLM achieves a $10$–$30\%$ improvement on GEV benchmarks, confirming the necessity of reinforcement learning for event grounding.